atuinsh/atuin/README.md

 atuin search --exit 0 --after "yesterday 3pm" make
 ```

-You may use either the server I host, or host your own!
-Or just don't use sync
-at all.
-As all history sync is encrypted, I couldn't access your data even if
-I wanted to.
-And I **really** don't want to.

 ## Features

 - rebind `ctrl-r` and `up` (configurable) to a full screen history search UI